 Alexandra: Right, especially if you have kids at home in the summertime.

-Alexandra: I was doing that month in the summer and snacks, it’s just this constant need to feed people.
+Alexandra: I was doing that month in the summer and snacks, it’s just this constant need.

-Jim: All the friends, yeah.
+Jim: All the friends.

 Jim: Yeah, it’s so good.
 That’s eight.
-What’s No. 9?
+What’s number nine?

-Alexandra: So, 9, the last one to kind of wrap it up was passion.
-And I title that, “I Am Made to Do Great Things.”
+Alexandra: So nine, the last one, to kind of wrap it up, was passions, and I titled that I am Made to do Great Things.
 And this gets a little bit to the creativity element, but about how God has wired me.
-How has He wired me so that I have a unique purpose in the world?
-Part of that is being a mom and a wife, but part of it is other things, too, whether it’s ministry in my church or paid work or simply an interest that I like to participate in.
-If I feed that passion just a little bit every day, again, I’m not going to wake up resentful for the tasks that are ahead, but excited that this little interest is going to be fed.
+How has he wired me so that I have a unique purpose in the world?
+Part of that is being a mom and a wife, but part of it is other things too, whether it’s ministry in my church or paid work or simply an interest that I like to participate in.
+If I feed that passion just a little bit every day, again, I’m not going to wake up resentful for the tasks that are ahead but excited that this little interest is going to be fed.

 Alexandra: We want to be spontaneous.
-You know, we don’t do big Valentine’s Day or anniversary, ’cause we just want it to be organic.
+You know, we don’t do big Valentine’s Day or anniversary because we just want it to be organic.
 Well, what happens is that life takes over.

-Jim: It’s called “weeds.”
+Jim: It’s called weeds. (laughs)

 Alexandra: That’s what I learned.